MicrosoftDocs/winrt-api/windows.media.control/globalsystemmediatransportcontrolssessionplaybackcontrols_isfastforwardenabled.md

 Whether the session currently supports the fast forward command.

 ## -property-value
-true if fast forward is supported; otherwise, false.
+True if fast forward is supported; otherwise, false.

 ## -remarks